*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 MUSEU FREDERIC MARÈS (FREDERIC MARÈS MUSEUM)

-Huge collection of art and sculptures from the 12th to the 19th century. religious articles such as in the ancient, Gothic, Romanesque, Baroque, and nineteenth century.
+A sculpture museum, this large museum based on the huge collection by Frederic Marès.
+Art and sculptures from the 12th to the 19th century, religious articles such as in the ancient, Gothic, Romanesque, Baroque, and nineteenth century.
 After you’ve fully digested all the historical details, head to the Cafè d’estiu has an idyllic courtyard worth visiting.
 Read more in my post about the Museu Frederic Marès here.

 Free admission: Sundays after 3pm and first Sunday of each month.